pr4deepr/human-eval-bia/test_cases/readme.md

 * [region_growing_segmentation](region_growing_segmentation.ipynb):
     Segments an image provided as numpy array using the region-growing algorithm (sometimes called flood-filling algorithm) starting from a single point provided as y-x tuple.
-    Returns the resulting segmentation binary image as numpy array.
+    Returns the resulting segmentation binary image as numpy array.Use scikit image library.

 * [remove_labels_on_edges](remove_labels_on_edges.ipynb):
-    Takes a label_image given as numpy array, removes all objects which touch the image border and returns the resulting label image.
+    Takes a label_image given as numpy array, removes all objects which touch the image border and returns the resulting label image.Use scikit image library.

 * [remove_noise_edge_preserving](remove_noise_edge_preserving.ipynb):